User Input for a Session ID

 Create the JavaScript

-When the form is submitted it calls a JavaScript function called starttest().
-The code below is how this could look.
+When the form is submitted, it calls a JavaScript function called starttest().
+The code below shows how this could look.

 <script>